nextthingco/docs/Gadget-docs/source/includes/_build.md

 ## Build Image Locally

 Most likely building images locally will be the process you will use the most as you develop and test applications.
-To build an image you need a Docker file and supporting files AKA the build's context.
+To build an image you need a Dockerfile and supporting files AKA the build's context.
 These files can either be written from scratch or cloned onto a development computer.

-Images are then built and deployed to hardware for testing and further iterations.
-To share an image they can then be pushed to an online repo which makes them available to be pulled to one or multiple devices at anytime.
+Built images are then deployed to hardware for testing and further iterations.
+To share an image they can be pushed to an online repo which makes them available to be pulled to one or multiple devices at anytime.

-Follow along to set up a repo and build an image that uses Robert Wolterman's [CHIP_IO](https://github.com/xtacocorex/CHIP_IO) python library to access C.H.I.P.
+Follow along and build an image that uses Robert Wolterman's [CHIP_IO](https://github.com/xtacocorex/CHIP_IO) python library to access C.H.I.P.
 Pro Dev Kit's LEDs.

 ### 1. Create project directory